stateful/docs.runme.dev/docs/configuration/archiving.md

 1. Click on the specific cell you wish to archive.
 Within the view, select the designated archive option.

    ![confirm-archving](../../static/img/Archiving-Runme-clouds.png)

 2. Confirm the action to archive the cell.

 ![vscode-archiving](../../static/img/vscode-archiving.png)

+## Un-Archiving

+If you have previously archived a cell and wish to restore it to your active dashboard, you can easily un-archive it.
+You can follow these steps:

+1. Navigate to the Archived Cell: Go to your dashboard and click on the archive button; it take you to the section where your archived cells are listed.
+2. Select the Cell to Un-Archive: Find the cell you wish to un-archive.
+Ensure you have selected the correct cell to avoid any unintended modifications.
+3. Initiate Un-Archiving: Click on the "Un-Archive" button.
+This button is on the right-hand side of your dashboard.
+4. Confirm Un-Archiving: The feature will be restored to your active dashboard once confirmed.

+## Delete Cell Permanently

+You can delete an archived cell, which deletes it permanently.
+Please note that this action is irreversible.
+Follow these steps to delete an archived cell permanently:

+1. Access Archived Features: Navigate to the section on your dashboard where archived features are displayed.
+Click the archive button.
+2. Select the Feature to Delete: Carefully choose the feature you intend to delete permanently.
+Double-check to ensure it is the correct one.
+3. Choose to Delete Permanently: Click on the "Delete" option.
+This option is found alongside the Un-Archive button.
+4. Confirm Deletion: A warning prompt will appear, asking you to confirm the permanent deletion.
+Once you confirm, the feature will be irreversibly removed from the archive and cannot be recovered.